clairey-zx81/json-model/BACKLOG.md

 - [ ] static: keep model comments in generated code
 - [ ] backend: move python-specifics from `language.py` to `python.py`
 - [ ] c-backend: add arr and obj to cst management?
-- [ ] c-backend: separate headers and functions to allow compiling a support library.
 - [ ] c-backend: more separate headers to avoid unused warnings.
 - [ ] c-backend: add a common prefix to all internal functions.
 - [ ] design: allow regular extension to use references `/...($XXX).../R`